 On 11/26/04, the day after Thanksgiving, I joined the masses that got up at the crack of dawn to go shopping for Christmas presents.
 I chose your store because you had the best prices and REBATES.
 Hint!
 I purchased over $450.00 worth of merchandise from Office Max counting on receiving $130.00 worth of rebates back from your company.

-This policy is the most ridiculous underhanded way of making a buck that I have ever come in contact with.
+This policy is the most ridiculous underhanded way of making a buck that I have ever came in contact with.
 Why not print YOU ONLY HAVE 14 DAYS TO RETURN YOUR REBATE SLIPS ON YOUR ADVERTISEMENTS??
 Wouldn't that draw in the crowds???
 Why don't you print the rebate slips on paper that disintegrates after 24 hours?
 Wouldn't that speed the process along???
 I am very upset and disgusted with the way I feel cheated out of my money and would like some kind of resolution to this issue.

 This used to be a decent company, but anymore they just don't care or don't train anyone enough to get day to day problems fixed.
 I constantly have problems there anymore, and can't wait for the new Staples to open across the street from them next month.

 For a while now I have been looking for a new replacement computer Chair.
-I saw a Guest chair I liked on Officemax.com the Chair was $159 with tax it came to $174.
-I purchased it. next day on the website I see they have 15 percent of on all items was kind of disappointed I did not get in on that when I bought my chair.
+I saw a Guest chair I liked on Officemax.com, the Chair was $159 with tax it came to $174.
+I purchased it.
+Next day on the website I see they have 15 percent off on all items was kind of disappointed, I did not get in on that when I bought my chair.